IGBIllinois/cluster_accounting/README.md

 0 4 L * * root php scripts/data.php
 0 4 1 * * root php scripts/email.php
 ```
-This will grab accounting information everyday.
-Calculate data usage on last day
-of the month and email users their job information on the 1st of the month.
 7. All Done.